 - Dark urine

-Addiction to prescription painkillers such as Norco, Suboxone, Methadone or OxyContin is on the rise around the world.
-Whether used therapeutically or recreationally, opiates can lead to drug dependence.
+Addiction to prescription painkillers is on the rise around the world.
+Whether used therapeutically or recreational, opiates can lead to drug dependence.

-Medically-supervised programs have proven successful in the treatment of opiate addiction.
+Medically-supervised programs have proven successful in treatment.
 In some cases, in-patient treatment is required.
-Waismann Method offers a rapid opiate detox from Norco that is safe & effective.
+Waismann Method offers a rapid detox procedure that has been one of the most successful treatments available as well as safe & effective.

 The Waismann Method is led by a quadruple-board certified medical director, who has almost two decades of experience in performing rapid detox .
 Patients are treated individually in private rooms and are the sole focus of our professionals.
 This is all part of our rigorous safety protocol and what sets us apart from other treatment programs.